We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other medications that show potential for treatment and are currently being studied include:

 In people with liver failure, the liver completely ceases to function.
-This can be an outcome of advanced-stage liver disease and often means that a liver transplant is the only option for prolonged survival.
+This can be an outcome of advanced-stage liver disease and often means that a liver transplant is the

 Typically, only people who can show at least six months of abstinence from alcohol before the procedure and those with other organ systems that are healthy enough to undergo surgery will be considered for transplant.